 As another example, let’s say a retired person chooses not to enroll in Medicare when they turn 65 years old.
 They don’t have another health plan and pay all health costs out of pocket.

-In this case, they’ll pay a late enrollment penalty if they do decide to enroll in Medicare later.
+In this case, they’ll pay a late enrollment penalty if they decide to enroll in Medicare later.

-In addition, they’ll have to wait for open enrollment to sign up, since they won’t qualify for a special enrollment period.
+In addition, they’ll have to wait for open enrollment to sign up since they won’t qualify for a special enrollment period.

 You can use the funds from your HSA to pay healthcare costs, including your Medicare premiums.
-Qualified Medical expenses include:

-You can also use your HSA toward your Medicare Part A (hospital insurance) costs.
+You can also use your HSA to pay your Medicare Part A (hospital insurance) costs.
 While most people don’t pay a premium for Part A, there’s a deductible to cover each year.
 You’ll also pay a daily coinsurance amount once a hospital stay lasts more than 60 days in a benefit period.

 Your costs for Medicare Part C (Medicare Advantage) and Medicare Part D (prescription drug coverage) will depend on the plan you buy.
 Each plan will have its own costs for premiums, deductibles, and copayments.
 You’ll be able to use HSA funds toward any of these costs.